mitranim/emerge/readme.md

 * Uniform interface to data: read at path, set at path.
 No methods.
 * Easy to explore data in REPL.
-* Can be serialised into JSON and back without losing information.
+* Serialise into JSON and back without losing information.

 2. Size.
 ImmutableJS is 140+ KB minified, unacceptable.
 Emerge is just 2 KB minified.